MalakMutan/Explore-US-Bikeshare-Data/README.md

 "# ?????
 BikeShare"
+# Documentation: Explore US Bikeshare Data

+This document provides detailed documentation for the **Explore US Bikeshare Data** project, which analyzes bikeshare usage in major U.S. cities.

 ---

-# **Explore US Bikeshare Data**
+## **1. Project Overview**

-This project aims to explore and analyze bikeshare usage data in major US cities.
-It includes an analysis of the time periods during which bikes are used in cities such as **Chicago, Washington, and New York City**.
+This project explores and analyzes bikeshare usage data from cities such as **New York, Washington, and Chicago**.
+The goal is to uncover patterns in bike usage over time, user behavior, and peak usage hours.

+---

+## **2. Data Sources**
+The project relies on publicly available datasets, including:

+- `chicago.csv` - Bikeshare data for Chicago
+- `new_york_city.csv` - Bikeshare data for New York
+- `washington.csv` - Bikeshare data for Washington

+You can download the datasets from [this official source](https://www.divvybikes.com/system-data).

+---

-## **Requirements**
+## **3. Technical Requirements**
+Before running the project, install the required dependencies:

 - Python 3.x
 - pandas